SakshithVarambally/Samsung_PD_Training/README.md

 - **Crosstalk Mitigation**: Protecting clock nets from external interference through shielding minimizes glitch and delta delay issues.

+  Shielding techniques can effectively safeguard clock nets from external interference, reducing the occurrence of issues such as glitches and delta delays.
+This protection ensures the integrity of clock signals by creating a barrier that minimizes the impact of crosstalk and other external disturbances, ultimately contributing to a more stable and reliable operation of the circuit.

   ![cross talk](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/a1481a35-2d05-4844-b61f-f4bf91629dd8)

 **Timing Analysis with Real Clocks**:

 - **Buffer Delays**: Incorporating buffer delays and wire effects in the clock tree design increases the overall time period.
 - **Data Timing**: Data required time must be less than data arrival time to ensure proper circuit operation.
 - **Slack Management**: Slack, the time difference between data arrival and data required time, is a crucial parameter for synchronization.

 ![cts with buffer](https://github.com/SakshithVarambally/Samsung_PD_Training/assets/142480548/4582c359-701a-4498-97ec-db18d21e956b)